statmike/Resampling-Methods-in-SAS-Viya/readme.md

 Review the section [RepositoryLayout](#Respository-Layout) to understand dependencies in the repository structure.

 Have comments, questions, suggestions?
-Just use the issues feature
+Just use the issues feature in github

 ### Repository layout
 As updates are made to the repository there are dependencies between files and folders.
 The primary file is `resample - defineActionSet.sas` and any updates to it will require updates in `/walkthroughs` and `Readme.md`.
 Some folders and files are standalone like `/tools` and `/applications` but additions still need to be added to `Readme.md`.
+Also, `/examples` may need to be updated if the actions calls are updated with parameter changes.

 ![Repository Layout](./docs/images/RepositoryLayout50p.png)